 One thing I learned from making these almond biscotti so frequently is how to chop almonds without having them fling all over the kitchen.
 You have to use a serrated bread knife.
 Most other knives won’t work well, but the teeth on these knives do the trick.

-Then you can use the knife again to slice the biscotti ‘bread’ into cookies!
-Full disclosure, I always eat the end piece of this “bread” after the slices go back into the oven!
+Full disclosure, I always eat the end piece of this “bread” after the slices go back into the oven! it’s usually the ugliest piece anyway, so nobody’s gonna miss it!

-LEMON ALMOND BISCOTTI
+LEMON BISCOTTI

 Ingredients